-Please submit all facility use contract and agreements and Certificate of Insurance requests to Dawn Criss at dcriss@soiowa.org.
+Please submit all facility use contract and agreements and Certificate of Insurance requests to the State Office.
 Contract and agreements with any insurance verbiage must be approved by American Specialty before they can be signed by the State Office.
-Please contact Dawn with any questions.
+Please contact the State Office with any questions.